Dikabreadphonemicsystem137/Matrix-C-Program/README.md

 You will learn to:
 - Use your Mathematics Matrices concepts in C.
-- Learn how we create Matrices using simple nested loops.
+- How we create Matrices using simple nested loops.
 - Matrix Traversal.
 - Finding patterns within Matrices.